false

 Catalog

-Essentials: Stimulant Use Disorder
+Essentials - Stimulant Use Disorder

 Recording - Stimulant Use Disorder